isayme/tinydb/README.md

 APIs
 ====

-.close(callback)
+.flush(callback)
 ------
-Close opened databse, and write the data in memory to your specified databse file.
+Write the data in memory to your specified databse file immediately.
-All other APIs calling will be disable by sending a error type to callback function.

 .find(query, callback)
 ---------